SeriousOldMan/Simulator-Controller/Docs/Updates.md

 1. You may want to review the [configuration of the "Race Spotter" plugin](*), since some options have been removed and a new configuration setting has been added.

 2. A new controller action ["StrategyRecommend"](*) for the "Race Strategist" plugin to trigger the recalculation of the current race strategy.
-If you are using a Stream Deck, you may want to reload the Stream Deck icon preset using "Simulator Setup", so that the icon for this new action is available.
+If you want to use this new command and are using a Stream Deck as well, you may want to reload the Stream Deck icon preset using "Simulator Setup", so that the icon for this new action is available.

 ***